Read media coverage and download images, portraits, and logos

 72 new colours to boost mental well-being in Denmark

-What mood do you want to create in the room you're painting?
-This is the question Flügger customers will be asked in the future when they visit a Flügger store to get inspiration and buy paint for future DYI projects.
+What atmosphere do you want to create in the room you are going to paint?
+This is the question Flügger's customers will be asked in future when they visit a Flügger store to get inspiration and buy paint for their future DIY projects.

 2023

-One in two has a bathroom that is more than 10 years old.
-Many have a new bathroom on their wish list, and when it is renovated, nature and personal style move in.
-Wood - both light and dark woods - is in.
+Every other person has a bathroom that is more than 10 years old.
+Many therefore have a new bathroom on their wish list, and when it is renovated, nature and personal style come into play.
+Wood – both light and dark woods – is in.

 2022